 All the club have to show for these 21 years is two cup final defeats.

-Sadly, there’s a generation of Villans who haven’t seen the club at their best (although we have a great chance in the FA Cup this season still).
+Sadly, there’s a generation of Villans who haven’t seen the club at their best.
 Still, we’re here to reminisce.

 For me the 1994 League Cup triumph was sweeter than the one that followed two years later.
 Manchester United’s scalp is bigger than Leeds, and this Red Devils team with Cantona, Keane and Hughes, were the league champions having denied Villa the first Premier League title the previous year.
 In the end, an added significance of Villa’s 3-1 victory was to deny United a domestic treble.